Fermion Mass Generation without Symmetry Breaking: Discussion and Conclusions

 \section{\bf Discussion and Conclusions}

 We have investigated the generation of fermion mass in quantum field theories where classically relevant or irrelevant interactions break a discrete chiral or parity symmetry.
 By construction, the setup implies that mass can be generated explicitly, dynamically, or spontaneously, and without the breaking of a symmetry.
 Interestingly, and even though fermion mass is no longer protected by a symmetry, we found that the explicit generation of mass by fluctuations is parametrically suppressed as $1/N$ where $N$ denotes the number of fermion flavours.
 This result explains why, at infinite $N$, a vanishing fermion mass at any one scale is sufficient to protect fermion mass at all scales, and why the more substantial constraint of full chiral or parity symmetry is not required \cite{Cresswell-Hogg:2022lgg,Cresswell-Hogg:2022lez}.
 In other words, the no-longer-by-symmetry-protected fermion mass is nevertheless protected as a consequence of infinitely many degrees of freedom.
 The mechanism is appreciated by contrasting \eq{beta1} with \eq{mF=1/N} for Gross-Neveu-type theories, or \eq{eq:mF2} with \eq{GNY-mF=1/N} for scalar-Yukawa theories.
-Hence, at infinite $N$, the dynamical generation of fermion mass continues to take the form of a second order quantum phase transition, very much like in settings with chiral symmetry, mediated either by strong four- and six-fermion interactions, or by Yukawas and a non-trivial vacuum expectation value for a scalar field, but without breaking a symmetry.\step
+Hence, at infinite $N$, the dynamical generation of fermion mass continues to take the form of a second order quantum phase transition, very much like in settings with chiral symmetry, mediated either by strong four- and six-fermion interactions, or by Yukawas and a non-trivial vacuum expectation value for a scalar field, but without breaking a symmetry.
+On a different tack, we also found that dynamical mass generation in fermionic theories can proceed without an underlying Landau pole, curtesy of six-fermion interactions (Fig.~\ref{fig:4F} vs.~Fig.~\ref{fig:6F}). \step

 What changes at finite $N$ is that chirally-odd fluctuations do finally generate fermion mass explicitly, even if a fermion mass is absent at the high scale.
 However, it is important to notice that this effect is parametrically suppressed \eqref{mF=1/N}, \eqref{GNY-mF=1/N}, and at least $1/N$ subleading to the dynamically-generated fermion mass.
 It follows that the generation of fermion mass, in the absence of chiral symmetry, proceeds through an increasingly rapid crossover with increasing $N$, which approaches a continuous quantum phase transition in the limit $1/N\to 0$.
 Stated differently, the manner in which the breaking of chiral symmetry by interactions percolates back into the generation of mass is diluted by the number of fermionic degrees of freedom.
 What also changes at finite $N$ is that the operators $\int(\bar\psi\psi)^3$ or $\int \phi^3$ are no longer exactly marginal.
 Still, these chirally-odd operators remain near-marginal owing to strong fluctuations close to a critical point, \eq{la3}, and continue to contribute to the dynamically-generated mass, much like at infinite $N$.
 We have confirmed that the latter is invariably enhanced by contributions from chirally-odd interactions, both in Gross-Neveu theories with six-fermion interactions (Fig.~\ref{4FGN} vs.~Fig.~\ref{6FGN}) and in Gross-Neveu--Yukawa theories with cubic scalar self-interactions (Fig.~\ref{2BGNY} vs.~Fig.~\ref{3BGNY}).
 It would be interesting to confirm these predictions using Monte-Carlo simulations on the lattice. \step